Will Sprinting Burn Belly Fat?

 Will sprinting burn belly fat?
 If you are looking for a quick way to burn belly fat through exercising, sprinting may be the best option for you.

 I know how hard it can be to lose weight.
-While I have not battled obesity myself, I have had times where I needed to drop weight, and the process was very challenging.
+While I have not battled obesity, I had had times when I needed to drop weight, and the process was very challenging.

-Fortunately, there is a way to lose weight and burn belly fat without having to spend hours at the gym, run miles every day, or starve yourself with some crazy diet.
+Fortunately, there is a way to lose weight and burn belly fat without spending hours at the gym, running miles every day, or starving yourself with some crazy diet.

 Sprinting Burns Belly Fat